Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 From the reading I did, it sounded so aggressive.
 2.5ish hours in?
 One way?
 Uphill?
 Crazy talk, we’re on vacation after all.

-However, once my sister Wendy enticed encouraged me, I covered all those ‘gruelling details with a disclaimer… “Let’s just see how we do…” It gave us permission to at least try rather than say no way.
+However, once my sister Wendy encouraged me, I covered all those ‘gruelling details with a disclaimer… “Let’s just see how we do…” It gave us permission to at least try rather than say no way.

 All I can say is, I am so grateful for all my bike trail rides because every leg muscle I owned was needed and then some!